fionn-oreilly/Banking_System/README.md

 # Banking_System

 Allows user to open bank account, lodge/withdraw from account, close account, and view details for all bank accounts.
+Details of open accounts are written to a file.

 Menu pressented to user: